mohamedmohsenofficial/re-anki/README.md

 ❌ Unfriendly for RTL languages like Arabic
 ❌ Generic names that don’t inspire learning

-**Re-Anki changes that** 👉 with templates that are:
+**Re-Anki cards changes that** 👉 with templates that are:
 ✅ Beautiful, animated, and responsive
-✅ Optimized for dark mode 🌙
+✅ Optimized for dark mode
 ✅ Scientifically backed by **memory research**
 ✅ Available in English & Arabic (RTL support) 🌍
 ✅ Fun to use, with **motivating template names & emojis**